 Sex crimes have long been a significant consideration for local courts, and the laws regarding what constitutes a sex crime continue to evolve even today.
 Although seldom enforced, in the recent past sex between two consenting adults was illegal in Virginia when the adults were unmarried.

 Until the Virginia Supreme Court found the law unconstitutional in 2005, those convicted of having sex with another consenting adult outside of wedlock could face a fine up to $250.00.
-If you have been charged with any type of sex crime, it is important to contact a sex crimes lawyer today who has your best interests in mind.
+If you have been charged with any type of sex crime, it is important to contact a criminal defense lawyer today who has your best interests in mind.

 Today, sex crimes focus on crimes against other people, especially when the acts are not consensual.
 Sex crimes are outlined in state codes Section 18.2-61 through Section 18.2-67.10 under Title 18.2 – Crimes and Offenses Generally.
 Some examples of sex crimes commonly prosecuted include:

 Defined generally, a sex crime in Virginia is a sexual act on a person that has not given or is incapable of giving consent.
 Physical contact with another person is not always necessary, as indecent exposure or Internet sex crimes are also illegal.
 For more information, you can contact an experienced NoVa sex offense lawyer within our firm who could strategize how to best build a case in your defense based on the circumstances.